i2ds/i2ds.github.io/pages/projects.md

 Projects will be done in heterogenous teams of 3 students.
 You are strongly advised to collaborate closely with you teammates through a suitable division of labor.
 Each group will get a unique project grade which will then be adjusted by peer assessments to come up with the project grade of each group member (see below).

 ### Project Milestones
-There will be a couple of milestones to your final project which will be announced through the [course calendar]({{BASE_PATH}}/pages/lectures.html). **It is critical to note that no extensions will be given for any of the project due dates for any reason.
-Late days may not be used.** Projects submitted after the final due date will not be graded.
-If you anticipate any issues (e.g., due to business travel) you need to send an email to the teaching staff **at least one week in advance**.
+There will be a number of milestones to your final project which will be announced through the [course calendar]({{BASE_PATH}}/pages/lectures.html). **It is critical to note that no extensions will be given for any of the project due dates for any reason.** Projects submitted after the final due date will not be graded.
+If you anticipate any issues, you need to send an email to the teaching staff **at least one week in advance**.

+#### Milestone (Date)
+Form a team and submit a project proposal
+Project review meeting with your TA

 | Date       | Description |
 | ------------- |-------------|